What to Expect in Vietnam in Mid-Autumn Festival

 For more details: Mid-Autumn Festival Traditions

-In Vietnam, the lanterns have many different colors and shapes such as: star, flower, goldfish, cartoon characters, etc. Vietnamese lanterns are handcrafted from bamboo and “gio” paper, fabric and decorated by painting or embroidering.
+In Vietnam, the lanterns have many different colors and shapes such as the star, flower, goldfish, cartoon characters, etc. Vietnamese lanterns are handcrafted from bamboo and “gio” paper, fabric and decorated by painting or embroidering.
 Lanterns are a sign of family prosperity and happiness.
-Walking along Hanoi Old quarter on this occasion, you will have a chance to admire the old streets lighted by thousands colorful lantern!
+Walking along Hanoi Old quarter on this occasion, you will have a chance to admire the old streets lighted by thousands of colorful lanterns!

 Mid – Autumn party often has “Ngu Qua” tray which means five kinds of fruit in Vietnamese.
 There is a dog made of grapefruit with 2 black peas as eyes and surrounded by fruits and traditional moon cakes or vegetarian moon cakes having the pig shape.
 Grapefruit seeds are often peeled and skewered on steel wires, dried about 2-3 weeks before the festival, and these strings of grapefruit seeds will be burned at Mid – Autumn Festival night.

 Ngu Qua Tray

 Along with the outside party is a moon sighting.
 When the moon reached the top, it is time for everyone to enjoy the Mid-Autumn Festival party.
 The Mid-Autumn Festival worships the moon and the land to pray for a good life and good harvest.
 Gazing at the moon, you can see a black mark that looks like a man sitting under a banyan tree on the moon's surface.
 Children believed that it is Cuoi in “Hang Nga and Cuoi” story.